selvaje/spatial-ecology-blog_old/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.15.5: Various small/minor improvements.
-A recommended update for all.
+* 1.16.7: Add support for bucket-specific application keys in Backblaze (Premium); added the ability to take incremental backups via UpdraftCentral; Dropbox authorisation setting getting lost after saving UpdraftPlus settings in the free version.
+A recommended updated for all.